Mira Cabrera - Design and Publishing

 Junior Youth Group (JYG) - Junior Youth Group enjoyed a wonderful December filled with fellowship and fun.
 In January, we look forward to continuing our study of “My Neighbor’s Faith” while continuing to build this special community of middle schoolers.

 Christmas Pageant - We are so proud of our cast, directors, angels, shepherds, cattle, holy family, and everyone involved in the Christmas Pageant.
 It was beautiful and touching, and we are deeply grateful for all the support that made it such a success.
+Check out the photo gallery below for some highlights from this year's pageant!

 Bulletin Board- Have you noticed the newly updated Bulletin Board outside my office?
 If you enjoy creating bulletin boards and would like to help, please let me know!
 We plan to change the board with each liturgical season, and there is also an interactive section—stop by and share your feedback.